We don’t offer board and train yet. For now, we are focused on training the team—dog and human, together.

 When food becomes part of the mission, your dog becomes more motivated, more responsive, and more connected to you.

 At K915, we believe in showing what’s possible.
-That’s why Nova — our original “mission ready” dog — may accompany certain training sessions.
-Nova serves as a calm, neutral presence for dogs learning to focus around distractions, and as a live demo partner when owners need to see a concept in action.
+That’s why Nova — our original “Mission K915 Ready” dog — may accompany specific training sessions.
+Nova serves as a calm, neutral presence for dogs learning to focus in the presence of distractions, and as a live demo partner when owners need to see a concept in action.
 Whether it’s leash pressure, off-leash recall, or polite greetings, Nova helps bridge the gap between theory and real-world application.
 She won’t attend every session — especially early ones or those involving reactive dogs — but when the time is right, she’s an invaluable part of the process.

-Each training session may last around 30 minutes, but your dog is only actively learning for about 15 of those.
+Each home training session typically lasts around 30 minutes, but your dog is only actively learning for about 15 minutes of that time.
 The rest of the time is used for resets, reward delivery, discussion, or simple decompression — all important, but not direct teaching moments.
-So when we say 15 minutes twice a day, that refers to the actual focused training time your dog needs.
-In a 30-minute session with us, that goal is built in — with the right pacing, clarity, and structure to make those 15 minutes count.
+When we say 15 minutes twice a day, it refers to the actual focused training time your dog needs.
+In a 30-minute session with us, that goal is built in, with the right pacing, clarity, and structure to make those 15 minutes count.
 It’s not about cramming everything in.
 It’s about doing the right things, at the right time, for the right amount of time.

-Wet or real food can absolutely be used for hand feeding, but it takes a bit more prep and care.
+Wet or real food can be used for hand feeding, but it requires a bit more preparation and care.
 One option is to freeze the food into small, firm balls that can be easily handled during training.
 This works well for both wet food and cooked meats — just portion, freeze, and go.

 Be aware:

-You’ll need to work faster to prevent melting or mess.
+You’ll need to work faster to prevent melting or a mess.

 Sessions can get sloppier, especially in warm weather.

-You'll still want clear timing and control, so have a towel and plan ready.
+You'll still want precise timing and control, so have a towel and a plan ready.

 At K9-15, we advise against taking your dog to dog parks, especially during the crucial training phases.
 Here's why:

 Dog parks can be overwhelming and potentially hazardous environments for your dog.
-They are often filled with untrained, off-leash dogs, and owners who may not be aware of or adhering to proper dog etiquette.
+They are often filled with untrained, off-leash dogs and owners who may not be aware of or adhere to proper dog etiquette.
 This can lead to several issues:

 With dogs off-leash, it's challenging to maintain control and ensure your dog's safety.
-An untrained dog can easily become overwhelmed, leading to aggressive or fearful behavior.
+An untrained dog can easily become overwhelmed, which can lead to aggressive or fearful behavior.

 Dog parks can be breeding grounds for illnesses.
 Unvaccinated or sick dogs can spread diseases, putting your dog at risk.